Digital Disconnect: Exploring the Influence of Social Media on Electronic Music in the Past Decade

 Recordings from DJ sets distributed on Soundcloud and YouTube—notably through Boiler Room sets—are also an essential tool for musical discovery, not just for fans, but also for aspiring DJs.
 Sherelle, a 27-year-old London-born DJ specializing in footwork, jungle, 160BPM sounds, and one of the brightest young stars on the scene, has noted how influential a 2012 Soundcloud mix by Machinedrum and the late footwork pioneer DJ Rashad’s 2013 Boiler Room set was to her own DJing style.
 Years later, in February 2019 her own Boiler Room debut would go viral, catapulting her to the top of every desirable festival lineup, launching her BBC Radio 1 residency and her own Hooversound record label with Naina.
 Sherelle’s success story is one of the most recent examples of how social media can catapult an artist’s career, but it isn’t the only one.

 Back in September 2016, DJ Boring’s “Winona” was uploaded onto a video blog called Slav, launching a new subgenre casually dubbed “lo-fi house.”
 With its melancholic sampling of an interview quote from actor Winona Ryder, an easily digestible bassline, and relaxing tones, it became an instant hit on YouTube and has since amassed over 6 million views.
 Whether they liked it or not, producers such as DJ Boring, Mall Grab, DJ Seinfeld, and Ross From Friends became the faces of a style of electronic music perfectly geared towards YouTube’s recommendation-based algorithm.
-In a criticism published on FACT, writer Scott Wilson noted how, compared to the current experimental club scene, lo-fi producers were almost exclusively white and male.
+In a criticism published on FACT, writer Scott Wilson noted how lo-fi producers were almost exclusively white and male compared to the demographic makeup of the current experimental club scene.
 “The lo-fi scene is currently still a microcosm of the diversity issues that affect house and techno as a whole,” he wrote.

 This critique dovetailed overall discussions of diversity issues in the electronic music scene which began to pick up traction around the second half of the 2010s.
 In this period, the scene also saw increased pressure on clubs to reckon with their role in creating safe spaces for the communities that have birthed electronic music in the first place.
 The formation of all-female DJ collectives or agencies like Discwoman increasingly put pressures on the dance music industry to own up to the ways in which it had failed marginalized communities, with discussions around this topic mostly taking place not just in local communities, but increasingly also online.